Adhyayanpradhan/computer_vision/Millitary/readme.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See <a href="https://github.com/Adhyayanpradhan/computer_vision/blob/a38e6584c474cb31722bb40590feefd5f80aae02/LICENSE">MIT LICENSE</a> for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>